Noise Levels in 15697, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,260 15697 residents, or 57.0%, live above that level.
 By land area, 59.5% of 15697 is above 55 dBA.

 Average noise levels for 15697 residents, grouped by direction from the center of 15697.
-Central 15697 carries the highest population-weighted average; Western 15697 carries the lowest.
-Just 19% of residents in Western 15697 live in blocks above the EPA's 55 dBA threshold, a third of the share in Central 15697.
+The highest population-weighted average is in southwestern 15697; the lowest is in northern 15697, where just 17% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central 15697